 Ever wondered what Tinker Bell sees just before she makes her descent from high atop Cinderella Castle during the nightly fireworks show at the Magic Kingdom?
-It’s certainly a unique vantage point to oversee all of the Walt Disney World theme park and though it’s not a view park guests can normally get, a new set of photos offers an aerial glimpse at what it’s like to hover above the castle in the sky.
+It’s certainly a unique vantage point to oversee all of the Walt Disney World theme parks and though it’s not a view park guests can normally get, a new set of photos offers an aerial glimpse at what it’s like to hover above the castle in the sky.

 Disney occasionally uses large cranes inside the park for maintenance on Cinderella Castle, whether it’s the installation and removal of the annual Christmas time “Dream Lights” or simply for touch-ups on the spires.
 And during a recent sprucing up, a Cast Member snapped away a set of photographs that have since made their way around the company and were ultimately forwarded to my inbox.
 So now I’m sharing them with you.